-- Do not put objects on or in front of the dashboard or steering wheel pad that houses the airbag system.
-They might restrict inflation or cause personal injury as they are projected rearward. - Do not modify, remove or open any component or wiring, such as the steering wheel, column cover, front passenger airbag cover, front passenger airbag or airbag sensor assembly.
+Do not put objects on or in front of the dashboard or steering wheel pad that houses the airbag system.
+They might restrict inflation or cause personal injury as they are projected rearward.
+Do not modify, remove or open any component or wiring, such as the steering wheel, column cover, front passenger airbag cover, front passenger airbag, center airbag sensor assembly or front airbag sensors.
 Doing any of these may cause sudden SRS airbag inflation or disable the system, which could result in personal injury.